California Consumer Privacy Act Disclosure

 The purposes for which we use the personal information that we collect depend on our relationship or interactions with a specific California resident.
 We use personal information to operate, manage, and maintain our business, to provide our products and services, for our employment and vendor management purposes, and to accomplish our business purposes and objectives.
-For example, in the normal course of managing our business, personal information we collect can be shared with our affiliates and companies that perform various services for us, such as transfer agents, custodians, proxy solicitation firms, or printers or mailers that may assist us in the distribution of investor materials.
+For example, in the normal course of managing our business, personal information we collect can be shared with our affiliates and companies that perform various services for us, such as transfer agents, custodians, proxy solicitation firms, accountants, professional, financial or legal advisers, administrators, depositaries, IT providers, communication providers, or printers or mailers that may assist us in the distribution of materials.
 We also use various service providers to support our employee relationships.
 The organizations that receive personal information from us do so as we believe is necessary or advisable to carry out their assigned responsibilities and are authorized to use that information for the services required.
 We can use personal information to conduct risk and security control and monitoring; detect and prevent fraud; perform identity verification; perform accounting, audit, and other internal functions, such as internal investigations; comply with law, legal processes, and internal policies; maintain business records; and exercise and defend legal claims.

 Requests Under the CCPA